 Telia Play

-Co-led the unification of Telia Play and C More into a shared streaming experience across mobile, web, and TV.
+Lead product designer for unifying Telia Play and C More into a shared streaming system across mobile, web, and TV.
+Led the system architecture.
+Component hierarchy, navigation patterns, theming, and usage guidelines.

 Platform